Tenama-hub/Legion_Linux_Guide/README.md

 # __Installing Legion tools and drivers (LEGACY)__
 > [!WARNING]
 > As of Kernel 6.17, power profiles switching and battery conservation don't require the Legion Driver.
-Kernel 7.1 and up should introduce native fan control too.\
+Kernel 7.1 and up should introduce native fan control too (probably with [LACT](https://flathub.org/en/apps/io.github.ilya_zlobintsev.LACT)).\
-> This driver is now marked as LEGACY, due to it being slowly introduced with each kernel update.
+> This driver is now marked as LEGACY, as its features being slowly integrated with each kernel update.
 Tools that depend on this driver may no longer work.

 This allows you to use most, if not all the legion exclusive features on linux (fan control, panel overdrive, etc).
 Comes with a GUI to easily access these said features.
 If you use Plasma and you want to have a tool that gives you the important options at a glance, I recommend using [PlasmaVantage](https://gitlab.com/Scias/plasmavantage) or Cinnamon's inspired counterpart from the [desktop plugin store](https://cinnamon-spices.linuxmint.com/applets/view/395)